Common causes and defintion of stress

 • Depression or helplessness

 These symptoms result from the prolonged activation of stress hormones like cortisol and noradrenaline.
+You can read more about how your body reacts to stress in this full breakdown of stress symptoms.

 👉 Read about 10 early signs of burnout at work